stcorp/muninn/docs/config.md

 [*] ``user`` and ``key`` can be taken from a credentials file pointed to by ``auth_file``.
 The entry in the credentials file should then have a key value equal to the ``authurl`` value in the archive configuration and it should contain a field for ``auth_type`` (set to ``Swift``), and of course contain the ``user`` and ``key`` fields.

+# Section "extension:<product_type_extension>"

+Sections starting with ``extension:`` provide additional parameters that can be passed to the given product type extension.
+The documentation of the product type extension should define whether this section is applicable and what settings are possible.

+# Section "synchronizer:<name>"

+This section should exist for each synchronizer that is listed in the ``synchronizers`` setting of the ``archive`` section.
+It should contain the following settings:

+- ``module``: Mandatory.
+Python module or package that contains a synchronizer plug-in (see [Extensions](../extensions)).
+- ...: any further settings are defined by the synchronizer plug-in.

 # Example configuration file